MiguelMarcelino/Thoth/scala/cats-effect/io.md

 - Using `IO.cancelable`, `IO.async`, `IO.asyncF`, or `IO.bracket`
 - Using `IO.cancelBoundary` or `IO.shift`

-> NOTE: `flatMap` chains are only cancellable only if the chain happens after an asynchronous boundary.
+> NOTE: `flatMap` chains are only cancellable if the chain happens after an asynchronous boundary.
 After an asynchronous boundary, cancellation checks are performed on every N `flatMap`.
 The value of `N` is hardcoded to 512.

 #### 2. `IO` tasks that are cancellable, usually become non-terminating on `cancel`
 IO cancellation does not work like `Thread.interrupt` in Java, as that is inherently unsafe, unreliable and not portable